 If the debt exceeds £5,000 the creditor can issue a statutory demand.
 This is the first step towards forcing your into bankruptcy.
 Please note that the creditor doesn’t have to go through County Court first to issue a statutory demand.

 Even though the creditor is allowed to call you, write to you and send you doorstep collectors, the creditor is not allowed to harass you.
-You can find out more about this at the Financial Conduct Authority website.

 In certain circumstances, you can request that the creditor only contact you in writing – provided that you fulfil certain obligations, e.g. actually opening and reading your mail.